Powered by Roundtable

-After a scorching hot 5-1 start to the season, the Bucs finished the year 3-8, ending their four-year reign as NFC South Champions.
+After a scorching hot 5-1 start to the season, the Tampa Bay Buccaneers finished the year 3-8, ending their four-year reign as NFC South champions.

-Much of this stark change was due to lack of execution and the defense being unable to get crucial stops in the fourth quarter.
-Now, with Bucs legend linebacker Lavonte David mulling retirement, the defense may become even weaker.
+Much of this slide was due to lack of execution and the defense being unable to get crucial stops in the fourth quarter.
+Now, with Bucs linebacker Lavonte David mulling retirement, the defense may become even weaker.

-Crosby is definitely worth the paystub, ranking as the No. 14 highest graded edge rusher last season, according to Pro Football Focus.
-Crosby’s 46 defensive stops were tied for the second most among edge defenders, while his ten sacks led the team.
+Crosby is definitely worth the payout, ranking as the No. 14 highest-graded edge rusher last season, according to Pro Football Focus.
+Crosby’s 46 defensive stops were tied for the second most among edge defenders, while his 10 sacks led the team.

-Tom Krasniqi, host of "The Drive w/ TKras" on 95.
-7 WDAE and caller Jon Ledyard hypothesized what a possible trade for Crosby could look like on the show Tuesday afternoon.
+Speaking with long-time draft analyst Jon Ledyard on Tuesday, Tom Krasniqi, host of 95.
+7 WDAE's afternoon show, hypothesized what a possible trade for Crosby could look like.

 In late January, former Super Bowl winning head coach Jon Gruden joined the show, telling Krasniqi that the Bucs should go after Crosby, calling him "the most impactful edge rusher in football."